A Taste of Tradition

 Over time, the ingredients transitioned from savory to sweet, and Christmas pudding evolved into a dessert.
 Today, Christmas pudding is typically made with a blend of raisins, currants, warm spices and orange marmalade.
 When it’s time to serve, the pudding is theatrically flamed with brandy before being drizzled with a rich brandy cream sauce.

-We offer Tiptree puddings made from the highest quality ingredients, like French brandy and thick-cut “tawny” orange marmalade.
+We offer Tiptree puddings and Walkers Christmas pudding, both made from the highest quality ingredients, like French brandy and candied orange and lemon peel.
 Traditionally, these puddings are “flamed” with brandy before serving.
 Visit us online for serving tips, along with our favorite recipe for brandy cream sauce.

 Germany & Sweden: Cookies, Glögg & Gingersnaps